-A purchase order is a confirmation that is issued to the vendor to order the product of service.
+A purchase order is a confirmation that is issued to the vendor to order the product or service.
 Many businesses will require a purchase order with certain terms in order to begin work on a product.
+These can be generated from RFQ's or AP Invoices.